Well-planned, nutritious snacks are a great addition to any weight management plan or healthful eating pattern.

 24. Stuffed Cherry Tomatoes

-Cherry tomato is not necessarily a snack staple, but by stuffing them with cream cheese filling makes them a savory snack you can’t resist.
+Cherry tomato is not necessarily a snack staple, but stuffing them with cream cheese filling makes them a savory snack you can’t resist.

 To make two servings, prepare 8 cherry tomatoes and cut them in half.